 The Essential Oil Blends That I Use To Repel Bugs

-As I said, I have a drawer full of essential oils and it's time to whip up a batch of spray for the 2019 summer bug season.
+I have a drawer full of essential oils and I've whipped up a batch of spray for the summer bug season.

 If you don't have the time nor want to mess with it you can try some of these premade natural repellents I've used.

 Tell Me What You Use?